Aleteia logoAleteia logoAleteia

 Which explains why no one has done – or for that matter, even thought of doing – this before.
 Sadly, our great sacred music tradition has atrophied in the last half-century.
 It isn’t the artists’ fault; we have many fine and faithful living sacred music composers, who continue to compose beautiful sacred music.
 But the Church no longer commissions very much new art.
 With secular classical music, orchestras continue to perform the great symphonies of the great composers in history, while also performing newly composed works in the classical music genre.
 Why don’t we do the same with religious classical music?
 We should!
 We need great classical sacred music in our liturgies and we need new commissions in the high sacred music tradition on themes spiritually relevant to our times.
 In Palestrina’s day no one imagined a civilized nation would sanction the killing of children in the womb.
 That’s why we need new works of sacred music for our times.

-No doubt, this musical rendering of the Mass is meant for the glorification of God and the edification of the faithful.
-But is there a way it might possibly affect others outside the ecclesial setting — in particular, a softening of hearts of those who see the Life issue differently than we do?
-If so, how?
+Is there a way that this new work might affect people outside an ecclesial setting — a softening of hearts of those who see the life issue differently than we do?
 Perhaps you have witnessed this already after performances of the Mass of the Americas?

 This Mass for Life is written for a children’s choir primarily.
 What could be more fitting than to bring the voices of the children in to celebrate life?
 I hope that hearing the innocent voices of children expressing gratitude for life will be a cry for all of us to do more, sacrifice more, and think more about how to support babies in the womb – and their mothers.
 We love our children; let that love inspire us to face down the horror of abortion and choose life.